-More than "black and yellow argiope spider", we are better referring to the GOLDEN ORB SPIDER (picture), found mostly in a wide area ranging from then south of Canada to Central America.
-You will find it wherever shrubs and tall plants are, hiding between flowers due to its special colors, and under the sun.
+More than "black and yellow argiope spider", we are better referring to the GOLDEN ORB SPIDER (picture), found mostly in a wide area ranging from the south of Canada to Central America.
+You will find it near shrubs and tall plants and hiding between flowers due to its special colors, and under the sun.

 golden orb spider